 For PPE assets under construction, depreciation begins once the asset is placed in service which typically occurs when Company begins receiving economic benefit from the use of the asset.
 Assets under construction include roads, fencing, tailings facility, and land improvements. and will be depreciated in accordance with the Company's depreciation policy once placed in service, typically on a units of production basis over the life of mine.
+Borrowing costs incurred in financing expenditures for an asset under construction are capitalized during the period of construction.

 An item of PPE is derecognized upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.
 Any gain or loss arising on disposal of the asset, determined as the difference between the net disposal proceeds and the carrying amount of the asset, is recognized in the consolidated statement of loss and comprehensive loss.
 Where an item of PPE comprises major components with different useful lives, the components are accounted for as separate items of PPE.
 Expenditures incurred to replace a component of an item of PPE that is accounted for separately, including major inspection and overhaul expenditures are capitalized.
 The assets' residual values, useful lives, and methods of depreciation are reviewed at each financial year end, and adjusted prospectively, if appropriate.